pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <p>
 <i>Associated files</i> provide a means to associate content in other formats with objects of a PDF file and to identify the relationship between them.
-<del onMouseEnter="mouseEnter(this)" data-issue="568">Such associated files are designated using file specification dictionaries (see 7.11.3, "File specification dictionaries"), and <b>AF</b> keys are used in object dictionaries to connect the associated file’s specification dictionaries with those objects.</del>
+<del onMouseEnter="mouseEnter(this)" data-issue="568">Such associated files are designated using file specification dictionaries (see 7.11.3, "File specification dictionaries"), and <b>AF</b> keys are used in object dictionaries to connect the associated file's specification dictionaries with those objects.</del>
 <ins onMouseEnter="mouseEnter(this)" data-issue="568">Associated files for object dictionaries are designated using an <b>AF</b> entry that shall be an array of file specification dictionaries (see 7.11.3, "File specification dictionaries") that contain an <b>AFRelationship</b> entry.
 Associated files for marked content sequences shall use an <b>AF</b> marked content tag (see 14.13.5, "Associated files linked to graphics objects").
 The <b>AF</b> entry or tag connects the associated file specification dictionaries with an object or sequence of graphic objects.</ins>
 Some PDF objects that can provide the <b>AF</b> keys are:
 </p>